abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

 Native two-qubit gates
 ----------------------

-Since native two-qubit gates are necessary to operate at a level 1 HAL, hardware vendors SHOULD specify their native gates in the Optional HAL section.
+Since native two-qubit gates are necessary to operate at a Level 1 HAL, hardware vendors SHOULD specify their native gates in the Optional HAL section.

 Optional HAL commands [q4]